 Use of P&ID/PEFS During Pre- EPC Phase

-P&ID is used to derive Project capital cost estimate.
-It is also used to develop EPC contract specification.
+P&ID is used to derive the Project capital cost estimates.
+It is also used to develop EPC contract specifications.
 Plot plant is developed considering various inputs from P&ID and physical site location.

 Use of P&ID/PEFS during the EPC phase